 Students are accountable for performance of examinations under indirect supervision.
-In situations where an examination is performed improperly (i.e. wrong marker, wrong patient, wrong body part,) or incompetently, the student will be removed from indirect supervision.
+In situations where an examination is performed improperly (i.e. no marker or wrong marker used, wrong patient, wrong body part,) or incompetently, the student will be removed from indirect supervision.